Building or renovating a home? You’ll hear about lots of stages, and one you want to know about is the “rough-in” inspection.

 Plumbing Rough-In: The Checklist

 - Pipes Are In: This one’s pretty basic but crucial.
-Are all the pipes for water supply and drains installed?
+Are all the pipes for the water supply and drains installed?
 This is your water system’s skeleton, ensuring water gets where it needs to go (and goes away!).

 - No Drain Leaks: Inspectors will also check for leaks in the drain lines while they’re at it.
 Nobody wants a surprise puddle later!